-The problem now is that we are not able to think of what really puts meaning into our lives and this is because we have been conditioned since we were born to believe the latest mobile phone, car, big house or promotion is what is important and is what gives meaning to our lives.
+The problem now is that we are not able to think of what really puts meaning into our lives.
+We have all been conditioned from birth to believe the latest mobile phone, newest car, biggest house or highest promotion is what is important to us and gives meaning to our lives.

-Try thinking about the good memories you have and events that were important to you over your past life and then think ahead to the next 5, 10 or 20 years.
-What do you want to be doing that gives importance and value to your life and will make you smile and feel good?
+Think if the good memories you have.
+The events that were important to you and then think ahead to the next 5, 10 or 20 years.
+Ask yourself what can you do to increase these moments?

 Write Your Answers.

-People who have tried this are often surprised to learn that their fondest long-term memories do not include the cars, furniture and other trinkets they have owned nor do they include the pressures of work or the daily worries and chores we spend so much time on and work so hard for.
+People who have tried this are often surprised to learn that their fondest long-term memories do not include the cars, furniture and other trinkets they have owned.
+They dont include the pressures of work or the daily worries and chores most of us spend much of our life on.

 The results of research into this subject have consistently narrowed this down into three important areas:

-Note that money does not appear on the list but bringing love into your life and knowing that someone is there for you whether it is your dog, friends, partner or family is commonly identified as the ultimate way of having meaning in your life.
+Note that money does not appear on the list.
+Bringing love into your life and knowing that someone is there for you whether it is your dog, friends, partner or family, is commonly identified as the ultimate way of having meaning in your life.

 The Meaning of Life Is Surprisingly Simple – The Atlantic (External Link)